maxisch/crossmint-challenge/README.md

 before `SOLoons` and the latter should always be adjacent to a `POLYanet` (For adjacency I only checked: up, down, left, and right.
 I didn't check diagonals, but it should be trivial to add if needed).

-There is a retrying policy in case of a 429 Error (Too Many Requests) when creating this objects.
+There is a retrying policy in case of a 429 Error (Too Many Requests) when creating these objects.

 ---
 ## Running the app